ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 let chain = GethNewBigInt(1) // Chain identifier of the main net
 ```

-*Note, although Swift usually rewrites `NSError` returns to throws, this particular
+*Although Swift usually rewrites `NSError` returns to throws, this particular
 instance seems to have been missed for some reason (possibly due to it being a
 constructor).
 It will be fixed in a later version of the iOS bindings when the appropriate
-fixed are implemented upstream in the `gomobile` project.*
+fixes are implemented upstream in the `gomobile` project.*

-With the boilerplate out of the way, we can now sign transaction using the authorization
-methods described above:
+The transaction `tx` can now be signed using the authorization methods described above:

 ```swift
 // Sign a transaction with a single authorization